ZurichNLP/understanding-ctx-aug/README.md

 # Understanding CTX AUG

-This repository contains the code for the ACL Findings paper [Uncovering Hidden Consequences of Pre-training Objectives in Sequence-to-Sequence Models (Kew & Senrich, 2023)](https://aclanthology.org/2023.findings-acl.438/).
+This repository contains the code for the ACL Findings paper [Uncovering Hidden Consequences of Pre-training Objectives in Sequence-to-Sequence Models (Kew & Sennrich, 2023)](https://aclanthology.org/2023.findings-acl.438/).

 Our experiments reimplement some of the zero-shot control methods described in the papers by [Zero-Shot Controlled Generation with Encoder-Decoder Transformers (Hazarika et al., 2021)](https://arxiv.org/abs/2106.06411) and [Attention Biasing and Context Augmentation for Zero-Shot Control of Encoder-Decoder Transformers for Natural Language Generation (Hazarika et al., 2022)](https://ojs.aaai.org/index.php/AAAI/article/view/21319).